Every item you correctly recycle helps create a cleaner, more circular economy for Oregon. Together, we can make a real impact by recycling right.

 Below are items that should NEVER go in your recycling bin.
 Keeping them out helps make recycling safer, cleaner, and more effective for everyone.

 These items tangle in recycling equipment and cause accidents or injuries.
-Find options for recycling these at Plasticfilmrecycling.org
+Take these to a RecycleOn Center or find other options for recycling at Plasticfilmrecycling.org

 Dirty and wet containers can spoil other recyclables.
 Pour liquids down the drain and, if possible, compost food waste.